Video Game series with their own pages:

 - Conrad Marburg despises unprofessionalism.
 By taking advantage of this (and doing some research) Mike can actually goad Marburg into fighting to the death rather than simply retreating.

 - Albatross is quite sensitive about anything to do with his bodyguard Sis.
-Asking questions will tick him off and killing her will put Mike on his shitlist.
+Asking questions will tick him off.

 - Do not touch the eggs of the Angry Birds unless you want to find out why they have the name.